• Skip to primary navigation

 You can use an electric smoker, pellet grill, or gas grill.
 I used a pellet smoker, so I also had the addition of a bit of delicious smoky flavor.

-Serve it with white rice and broccoli and cauliflower for a complete meal your whole family will love!
+Serve it with Pressure Cooker Jasmine Rice and Air Fryer Broccoli and Cauliflower for a complete meal your whole family will love!

 So go ahead and fire up the grill.
 This grilled teriyaki chicken on a stick is about to become your new favorite summertime recipe!